Leo Costelloe turns the kitchen into a site of fantasy and unease

 In Costelloe’s kitchen, we recognise familiar items, but look again, and something is a little – off.
 There is a fork, but it is woven with human hair, a jug coated in fur, a pair of diamond-studded scissors.
 Homemaking here is overrun with fantasy, and it’s very impractical.

 It also smells good.
-Costelloe worked with Mayet to create a perfume vessel sculpture, emitting the scent of a lived-in kitchen, which is also available to buy.
-Scents of stove, compact powder, a polyester blouse – the kitchen may be empty of its inhabitants, but their presence is still palpable.
+Costelloe worked with Mayet to create a perfume vessel sculpture, containing the scent of a lived-in kitchen, which is also available to buy.
+Scents of hot stove, compact powder, a polyester blouse – the kitchen may be empty of its inhabitants, but their presence is still palpable.

 Portrait of Leo Costelloe